vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 - we integrate our unit tests into test harness in such a way that we can run them as correctness tests
 - we want to test our deployment configurations - Helm charts, YAML files and etc, in addition to unit tests

+### Other data gathering

+> This section is on gathering data other than container logs.

+TODO

+- we can expose watch events that we get from the k8s API as Vector events
+- we can grab and process prometheus metrics from the pods that expose them
+- we can gather node-level logs, useful for cluster operators

 ## Prior Art

 1. [Filebeat k8s integration]